moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/servers/instances/edit.md

 ---

 The following procedure is intended to help you to edit an instance.
-At any time you can edit a ruuning instance and update it name, tags, etc.
+At any time you can edit a running instance and update it name, tags, etc.

 #### Step 1- Choose the instance to edit